23 Nov (The Secret): Here are 3 Things Every College Student Must Know

 An internship experience is an essential building block in discovering more about yourself and the world of work.
 This goes a long way in accumulating months or even years of experience you can put on your résumé.

 However, be active in improving yourself by seeking feedback from your supervisor.
-A person who seeks feedback constantly is more self-conscious, with a higher emotional intelligence than a pompous know-it-all.
+A person who seeks feedback constantly is more self-conscious, with higher emotional intelligence than a pompous know-it-all.

 Furthermore, making vital connections with the right people during your internship goes a long way in opening the right doors for job opportunities.